nus-cs2103-AY2425S1/ip/README.md

-# Timo User Guide
+# timo User Guide

-Welcome to Timo, your personal assistant bot!
-Timo is designed with the intention to aid you in **managing** daily tasks.
+Welcome to timo, your personal assistant bot! timo is designed with the intention to aid you in **managing** daily tasks.
 #####
 - Have an interview to take note?